 - relevant UK legislation, for example GDPR

-The focus of any online or telephone training and practice should be on using online video platforms or the telephone, not text-based or email counselling which requires additional skills and knowledge.
+Any remote training and practice should focus on using online video platforms or the telephone, not text-based or email counselling which requires additional skills and knowledge.

-Courses will also need to work with placements to ensure:
+Courses and placements need to work together to ensure that:

-- placements have the capacity (competent practitioners) to undertake assessments of new clients for their suitability to work with a trainee and for working online or over the phone
+- there is capacity (ie competent practitioners) to undertake assessments of new clients for their suitability to work with a trainee and for receiving therapy online or over the phone

-- placements have sufficient support structures for students to debrief or take concerns about their remote client work
+- there are sufficient support structures in placements for students to debrief or take concerns about their client work

 - students know what to do and where to go if they have concerns about client risk

 - students have access to a list of additional support services and referral pathways that can be shared with clients when needed